juhotuho10/doers/README.md

 A Rust port of [pyDOE2](https://github.com/clicumu/pyDOE2)

-Rust crate for generating Design Of Experiments
+Rust crate for generating Design Of Experiments (DOE)

 TODO